Unity-Technologies/com.unity.netcode.gameobjects/README.md

 * .NET 4.6 or .NET 3.5 with .NET 2.0 non subset

 ## Special thanks
-Special thanks to [Gabriel Tofvesson](https://github.com/GabrielTofvesson) for writing the BitWriter, BitReader & ECDH implementation
+Special thanks to [Gabriel Tofvesson](https://github.com/GabrielTofvesson) for writing the BitWriter, BitReader & ECDH implementation.

 ## Issues and missing features
 If there are any issues, bugs or features that are missing.
-Please open an issue on the GitHub [issues page](https://github.com/MidLevel/MLAPI/issues)
+Please open an issue on the GitHub [issues page](https://github.com/MidLevel/MLAPI/issues).

 ## Example
 Here is a sample MonoBehaviour showing a chat script where everyone can write and read from.
 This shows the basis of the MLAPI and the abstractions it adds.